slesty/embeddedtube/README.md

 # embeddedtube
 Add's embedded player on youtube video replacing it.

+UPDATED: 10/25/23

+NOTICE:

-NOTICE: This only works if you have the black screen telling you to turn off adblocker inside the videoplayer.(After 3 warnings.)
+This only works if you have the black screen telling you to turn off adblocker inside the videoplayer.(After 3 warnings.)
 The youtube video player needs to be in normal mode not theater mode for this to work.

 Instructions: